You need to keep yourself healthy and well in order to care for others. It's up to you; nobody else is able to do it for you.

 ,

 Some people find it helpful to write or talk about their story.
-You might find it useful to write your story here in order to better understand who you are, what brought you to this point in your life, and what strengths you might draw upon.
+You might find it helpful to write your story here to understand better who you are, what brought you to this point in your life, and what strengths you might draw upon.

 ,